Use custom controls for model-driven app data visualizations

 The default control is identified with (default) following the control name.

-Select OK, to close the Field Properties page.
+Select OK, to close the Column Properties page.

-To activate the customization, on the entity form select Save, and then select Publish.
+To activate the customization, on the table form select Save, and then select Publish.

 Select Save and Close to close the form editor.